k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

-   - Then edit the distribution type and/or the minimum and maximum values.
-See example below:
+   - Then, edit the distribution type and/or the minimum and maximum values, as seen in the below example:

      ![rows dist 1](images/rowsGeneratorDistribution_setting_2.png)